Junior School FAQs

 - How do you make sure each child fulfils their potential?

 - How are you preparing children to be future citizens of the world?

 - What accreditations and awards has the Junior School received?

-We follow elements of the English National Curriculum that we then adapt to reflect our international setting and to celebrate diversity.
+We follow elements of the English National Curriculum that we then adapt to reflect our international setting and to celebrate our diverse community.

 Our curriculum is taught through cross-curricular units of work, allowing children to explore different topics through a variety of subjects.
 This enables children to make connections between their learning in different subjects and provides a meaningful way in which children can apply their knowledge both in and out of school.

 The core focus in the Junior School is on the essential English skills; speaking, listening, reading and writing in order to deliver high standards in all other subjects.

 All children have weekly Mandarin lessons.
 In Years 3 and 4, we study Mandarin for 90 minutes a week building to two hours in Years 5 and 6.